-PR for "Commercial" ("C") and "Residential (Group A)" ("R(A)") Zones
+PR Restrictions for "Commercial" ("C") and "Residential (Group A)" ("R(A)") Zones

-- 3.2 The Kowloon Density Study (KDS) was commissioned in 1991 to assess the appropriate development intensity for Kowloon in anticipation of relocation of the Kai Tak Airport and the eventual uplifting of the airport height control.
-Having regard to the then projected infrastructural capacity constraints, the KDS recommended that the PRs for "R(A)" and "C" zones restricted to lower than B(P)R levels1, i.e. maximum total PR of 9, of which maximum PR of 7.5 for domestic use in general in "R(A)" zone2 and maximum PR 12 for "C" zone.
-The PR controls were imposed on the Mong Kok OZP, among other OZPs covering Kowloon, in December 1993. - 3.3 These controls were subsequently reviewed in 1999 to assess whether it would be acceptable to increase the PRs in Kowloon taking account of infrastructural and environmental considerations.
-The KDS Review confirmed the need to maintain the PRs control for "C" zone and "R(A)" zone in general3 as mentioned in paragraph 3.2 above.
-Nevertheless, the KDS Review also concluded that there may be scope for further transfer of PR from non-domestic to domestic use and relaxation of PRs in large-scale urban restructuring schemes subject to infrastructural capacity, in particular on sewerage and transport, and Government, Institution or Community (GIC) facilities provision.

-District Study for Yau Ma Tei and Mong Kok (YMDS)
+- 3.4 The PR restrictions stipulated on "R(A)" and "C" zones in the Yau Ma Tei and Mong Kok OZPs were based on the recommendations in the Kowloon Density Study (KDS) in 1993 and the KDS Review in 1999.
+KDS was commissioned in 1991 to assess the appropriate development intensity for Kowloon in anticipation of relocation of the Kai Tak Airport and the eventual uplifting of the airport height control at that time.
+Having regard to the then projected infrastructural capacity constraints, the KDS recommended that the PRs for "R(A)" and "C" zones restricted to lower than B(P)R levels, i.e. maximum total PR of 9, of which maximum PR of 7.5 for domestic use in general in "R(A)" zone and maximum PR 12 for "C" zone.
+The PR controls were imposed on the concerned OZPs covering Kowloon area, including Yau Ma Tei and Mong Kok OZPs, in December 1993. - 3.5 These controls were subsequently reviewed in 1999 to assess whether it would be acceptable to increase the PRs in Kowloon taking account of infrastructural and environmental considerations.
+The KDS Review confirmed the need to maintain the PRs control for "R(A)" and "C" zones in general.
+Nevertheless, the KDS Review also concluded that there might be scope for further transfer of PR from non-domestic to domestic use and relaxation of PRs in large-scale urban restructuring schemes subject to infrastructural capacity, in particular on sewerage and transport, and Government, institution and community (GIC) facilities provision.
+YMDS provided an opportunity to review the PR restrictions for "R(A)" and "C" zones in the Yau Ma Tei and Mong Kok OZPs.
+Details of the recommendations are summarised in paragraphs 3.6 to 3.10 below.